Angel or Little Devil

 I groaned, thinking about the lecture that was going to come.

 My mother was a beautiful woman with fair skin, green eyes, and sharp features.
 I looked like a younger version of her with a lean body while she was more on the curvy side.
 She had a chirpy personality, unlike my dad.
 My dad was a straightforward and quiet sort of person.
 Their personalities were distinctive from each other but they loved each other to death.
 Sometimes, I think they may love each other more than they love me.
 After all, they were mates and their bond was more powerful than any bond in the world.

 “Mom, you know black is my color.
 It makes me feel strong.”

 She sighed and turned to me.

-“I brought you so many new dresses from my last shopping.
-Where are those dresses?
-Why can’t I find them in your closet?”
+“I brought several new dresses from my last shopping trip for you.
+Where are those dresses?”

 I clicked my tongue, recalling how my good friend Fay borrowed my dresses and never returned them.

 “I bought them for you, Aria.
 It’s your nineteenth birthday and you need something glamorous to wear tonight.
 What if you meet your mate today?”
 She said in a dreamy voice.
 “Do you want to meet him in your black jeans and black leather jacket?”

 I looked at my clothes and didn’t see any reason not to wear them.

 “There is nothing wrong with my clothes.
 And I didn’t meet my mate last year, probably this year is going to be the same.
 Don’t get your hopes up,” I said hiding my sorrow.